F5Networks/f5-ci-docs/usage-marathon-poc.rst

           "uris": [
             "file:///etc/dockercfg.tgz"
           ],
-          "instances": 2,
+          "instances": 1,
           "upgradeStrategy": {
             "maximumOverCapacity": 1,
             "minimumHealthCapacity": 1
           },
           "id": "example"
-        }
+        }'

 The **lwp-controller** will notice an application is being spun up that it needs to control; it will then add the lightweight proxy in front of the application.
 We will not be load balancing, as there is only one service at present, but you can confirm that the service is accessible.
 Click on the :guilabel:`example` tab in the main panel of the Front End Example at [AWS_OUTPUTS:FrontendExample].
-The ID of the backend service will be printed to the web page.
+The ID of the backend service will be displayed on the web page.
 You can confirm this is the same ID reported in the Marathon UI for the **example** service.

-Scale the example service up
+Scale the Example service up
 ````````````````````````````

-You can follow the steps in :ref:`Scale up the frontend-service` to run additional instances of the example service using the Marathon UI.
-When you click on the :guilabel:`example` tab after adding instances, the returned ID value will be balanced among the running instances.
+You can follow the steps provided in :ref:`Scale up the frontend-service` to run additional instances of the Example service using the Marathon UI.
+When you click on the :guilabel:`Example` tab after adding instances, the returned ID value will be balanced among the running instances.

 Deploy complex microservices topology
 `````````````````````````````````````

 The front-end web service can communicate with various additional backend services.
-You can spin these services up using the ``curl`` command for the **example** app, with any of the following **id** and **servicePort** fields substituted for "example" and "11099".
+You can spin these services up using the ``curl`` command for the Example app, with any of the following ``id`` and ``servicePort`` fields substituted for "example" and "11099".

 +-------------------+-----------------+